corybrunson/bitriad/README.md

 This repo contains data, tools, and exposition for the **triadic analysis of two-mode networks**.

+## Description

+The paper "Triadic analysis for affiliation networks" will make a case for adopting a coherent batch of triad-centric tools for the study of two-mode, usually affiliation, networks.
+Most of these tools are included in the `bitriad` package.
+The [igraph package](http://igraph.org/r/) provides the class of graphs and the basic suite of graph-theoretic tools, which serve as a foundation.
+Any suggestions or pull requests on this document or the package would be most welcome.

 ## Install

 The repo is arranged as an R package and can be installed using the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) package: